 Take the terms manager and supervisor, for instance.
 What’s the difference?
 In my understanding they’re quite different jobs.
 A supervisor leads the staff and runs the business on a day to day basis.
 A supervisor’s responsibility only extends as far as a roster period or a stock order cycle — maybe a month at the most.
-If you stand back and analyse their real influence, they control the staff who do most of the work that is of economic benefit to the business.
+If you stand back and analyse their real influence, supervisors control the staff who do most of the work that is of economic benefit to the business.
 Their primary skill must be their people handling.

 The manager, on the other hand, should be attending to a more future oriented role.
 They should be addressing issues of policy and strategy, such as: What are the fashion trends in the industry — where are they going?
 Where are we going to get finance for expansion?
 What new technology is available?
 How are we going to recruit and train our staff in future?
 What legislation changes will affect us?
 How are we going to market and advertise our business?
 The manager should be looking forward to next month, next six months, next year, the year after and so on . . . according to a five-year business plan.